Homeowners’ Association (NDHA) News

 Bristles: Although ULS regularly maintains their snow removal equipment and changes out the bristle brush apparatus twice per season, these bristles are still shed during operation.
 It is an unfortunate and unavoidable consequence of our safety requirement to clean the snow down to bare pavement.
 The NDHA requires ULS to clean up visible bristles on a regular basis throughout the winter.
 As the snow melts, there is no doubt that more and more of these rogue bristles will be revealed.
 Please know that we are “on it”, and that in addition to the ongoing spot clean ups, ULS will do a thorough deep clean of the bristles during their spring clean up measures.

 Street Sweeping: The City of Calgary is planning to launch street sweeping in mid-April.
 At the time of this writing, the community sweeping schedule was not yet available.
-Please access the City of Calgary website for updates or to sign up for their newly launched, “Street Sweeping Service Alert”, which will notify you via email or text.
+Please access the City of Calgary website for updates or to sign up for their “Street Sweeping Service Alert”, which will notify you via email or text.
 Please note the following:

 - During the program, daytime crews will sweep in neighborhoods Monday to Friday from 8 a.m. to 4 p.m.

 - Major roads are swept overnight to reduce traffic impact.

 - There will be no sweeping on Statutory Holidays

 - Watch for signs in the community indicating when your street is scheduled for clean-up.

 - Parking bans are in place when signs are present.
 Vehicles are subject to be ticketed and towed.
 Remove vehicles and bins from the road on the posted dates and times.